Code-Institute-Submissions/alvaroci-muscle-fitness-project_MayResub/README.md

 -   As a Frequent User, I want to check to see if there are any newly added content or updates about services or related to the gym situation
 -   As a Frequent User, I want to check to see if there are any new media content about what they do.
 -   As a Frequent User, I want to be able to find a easy way to get in contact with the organization.

+## Design

+### Colour Scheme

+The three main colours used are Grey, Black and white.

+## Typography

+The Arial and Monserrat font is the main font used throughout the whole website.

+## Imagery

+Imagery is important.
+The large, and background hero images are designed to be striking and catch the user's attention.
+It also has a modern, energetic aesthetic.